Consulting

 “I read AKOMP yesterday … pretty much in one sitting — was completely rapt.
 I’ve never read anything like it.
 Not that I’m any sort of literary authority but … in particular, I liked the way you mixed your own narration with Bob’s first-hand account.” – a professor of biostatistics

-… from people with lived experience/ patients & their families,
+… from patients/people with lived experience & their families …

 “I’ve spent most of my 70 years trying to heal and understand the experience of having had a paranoid schizophrenic mother.
 Your book gave me another perspective on probably the biggest sorrow … Thank you for giving me more insight into my mother, into myself, and I’m grateful to both you and your uncle…”